Opinions continue to fly about the nature of millennials.

 But think about it this way: if a member of your team only does the work expected of them when under your direct supervision, do you actually want them on your team at all?

-Every member of staff should be trustworthy and professional, and anyone worth having will be just as committed to their work on a flexible schedule as they would on a regular one.
+Every member of the team should be trustworthy and professional, and anyone worth having will be just as committed to their work on a flexible schedule as they would on a regular one.

 Cultivate Personal Development